progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--This tells Git that any file that matches this pattern (.doc) should use the "word" filter when you try to view a diff that contains changes.
 What is the "word" filter?
 You have to set it up.
 Here you’ll configure Git to use the `strings` program to convert Word documents into readable text files, which it will then diff properly:-->

 Dies weist Git an, dass auf jede Datei, die diesem Dateimuster (.doc) entspricht, der „word“ Filter angewandt werden soll, wenn Du versuchst, einen Diff mit Dateiunterschieden anzusehen.
 Was ist nun der „word“ Filter?
-Dieser muss von dir noch konfiguriert werden.
+Dieser muss von Dir noch konfiguriert werden.
 Du kannst Git so konfigurieren, dass es das `strings` Programm verwendet um Word Dokumente in lesbare Textdateien zu konvertieren.
 Bei jedem Diff wird Git diese Konvertierung durchführen:

 	$ git config diff.word.textconv strings